Categories

 • Pre-eclampsia

-Babies can also suffer a range of birth injuries, including:
+Babies can also suffer serious injuries, such as:

-• Brachial plexus birth injury (for example, Erbs palsy, also known as shoulder dystocia)
+• Brachial plexus birth injury (including Erb’s palsy and shoulder dystocia)

 • Brain injury